contao/docs/docs/dev/reference/hooks/closeAccount.md

 ---

-The `closeAccount` hook is triggered when a user closes his account.
+The `closeAccount` hook is triggered when a user closes their account.
 It passes the user ID, the operation mode and the module as arguments and does not expect a return value.